 Information on existing chapters and the chapters being revived is available on the respective city pages at city-wise/ region-wise dementia resources pages, and information on the Bhubaneshwar, Darbhanga, Lucknow, and Jaipur chapters is on Resources for dementia care: Others page.
 Note that some chapters actively offer support, services, training, etc., while others are not active, though they may help if contacted.

 Most chapters provide various dementia-related services.
 Examples are memory clinic, caregiver support groups, home visits for assessment, caregiver training for home carers and for professional carers, day care centres, counseling, and helplines.
 They hold seminars and workshops.
 They publicize dementia through awareness programs, functions for the World Alzheimer’s Day, and other events.
 Patients and caregivers can contact the relevant ARDSI chapter for information and support.
 Some of the ARDSI chapters maintain websites, though these may not have up-to-date information on events, activities, and services.
 It is best to contact the organizations to get the latest news.

 Some ARDSI chapters are run in coordination with or managed by well-known hospitals of the city, or by major elder care service organizations.
 For example, ARDSI Bangalore is associated with Nightingales Medical Trust, Bangalore.

 Information related to ARDSI chapters can be found in the respective page of the city-wise/ region-wise dementia resources pages.

 Dignity Foundation works in the general area of senior care.
-Dignity has a presence in Mumbai, Pune, Chennai, Kolkata, and Bangalore for senior care and community.
+Dignity has a presence in some cities for senior care and community.
 It also had a dementia day care in Chennai.
 Dignity Lifestyle at Neral, Maharashtra, is an assisted care facility for people with Dementia as well as other senior citizens with disability.